This post is brought to you in part by The Home Depot.

 All Done!
 My New DIY Fire Pit!

-The best thing about this project is that I got to spend the day with my middle son, Ohene!
+The best thing about building the DIY fire pit last year was being able to spend the day with my middle son…

-Have you been wondering how to build a DIY fire pit in your backyard?
-Well, it’s much easier than you thought, and it will bring many years of memories for your family!
+Have you been wondering how to build a DIY fire pit with a seating area in your backyard?
+Well, you can do it yourself over a weekend, and it will bring many years of memories with your family and friends!